lbormann/darts-caller/README.md

 You need to have sounds-files as mp3 or wav.
 This files have to be named by 1 to 180, gameshot, busted etc. You don't need all files.
 For instance just go for 40, 60, 180.
 There are a bunch of [supported Sound-file-keys](#Sound-file-keys).
 You could record your voice or download some files in the internet, ie. https://freesound.org, https://www.zapsplat.com, https://mixkit.co/free-sound-effects/hit/ or watchout for pinned messages in Discord.
 Put all sound files in one folder and if you like create subfolders in this folder for random caller functionality.

-Note: Since version 2.0.0 there is a build-in download-mechanismn that automatically downloads a bunch of curated caller-voices in different languages.
+Note: Since version 2.0.0 there is a build-in download-mechanismn that automatically downloads a bunch of voice-packs in different languages.

 ### Sound-file-keys